 These two identities are the same, although the representations of the constant terms differ from each other.
 The constant terms of the first identity enable the analytic calculation of the respective RHS root, which must also be the root for the whole identity.
 It simply means that ${\frac{\pi^{2}}{12}-\frac{1}{2}\ln(\frac{2a}{a+1})=0 \Rightarrow a=\frac{1}{2e^{\frac{\pi}{\sqrt{6}}}-1}\approx0.160988}$ or ${a=-\frac{e^{\frac{\pi}{\sqrt{6}}}}{2e^{\frac{\pi}{\sqrt{6}}}-2}\approx-2.245468}$.
 Next, we insert the positive root into the obtained identity, which is also the common root for the both identities above.
 Hence, we get

-We can derive another four-term identity by combining these two constant term free identities Eq.
-80 and 81.
-The outcome is shown below, and it is true, when $k>0$, although the identities Eq.
-80 and 81 are only true at $k=e^{\frac{\pi}{\sqrt{6}}}$, when $k\in\mathbb{R}$.
-(Eq.
-81 is also true at $k=e^{-\frac{\pi}{\sqrt{6}}}$).
+We can derive another four-term identity by combining these two constant term free identities \eqref{80} and \eqref{81}.
+The outcome is shown below, and it is true, when $k>0$, although the identities \eqref{80} and \eqref{81} are only true at $k=e^{\frac{\pi}{\sqrt{6}}}$, when $k\in\mathbb{R}$.
+(Identity \eqref{80} is also true at $k=e^{-\frac{\pi}{\sqrt{6}}}$).